-The full frame and crop frame are terms to describe the size of the digital sensor in DSLR camera.
+The full frame and crop frame are terms to describe the size of the digital sensor in a DSLR camera.
 The full frame term refers to a sensor size that has the same dimensions as the 35 mm film format (24 mm x 36 mm).
 The obvious question is, why it is called the full frame, the 35 mm film format has been the standard in film gauge since 1909 due to its good balance of cost and image quality and has stuck ever since.

-At the beginning of the production of the digital camera (DSLR), and due to technical difficulties and production cost, making a digital camera with a sensor size that matches the size of 36 films was impractical, so camera producers started out with a smaller sensor to allow for smooth transition from film to digital camera.
+At the beginning of the production of the digital camera (DSLR), and due to technical difficulties and production costs, making a digital camera with a sensor size that matches the size of 36 films was impractical, so camera producers started with a smaller sensor to allow for smooth transition from film to digital camera.

 What is the crop factor?

-Lenses project a circular image (usually referred to as “image circle”), but the sensor only records a rectangular portion of the scene – the rest of the image is thrown away.
+Lenses project a circular image (usually referred to as an “image circle”), but the sensor only records a rectangular portion of the scene – the rest of the image is thrown away.
 If the sensor area matches the area of the 35 mm film, it is called a “full-frame sensor” and if it covers a smaller portion that throws away or crops part of the image, it is called a “crop sensor”.

 Full-frame sensors have the same physical size as 35 mm film (36 mm x 24 mm), while crop sensors are smaller and can vary in size depending on the system and manufacturer.

 The crop factor is defined as the result of dividing the full frame diagonal length by the diagonal length of the crop sensor.

 Here is an illustration of some sensor sizes.